kjleitz/notes/git.md

 …and to keep it synced, you can do this (I think `git pull` in this scenario does this all at once):

 ```
-git fetch upstream.        # <= fetches the upstream branches and their commits
+git fetch upstream         # <= fetches the upstream branches and their commits
 git checkout master        # <= enter your local master branch
 git merge upstream/master  # <= merge the changes from the upstream master
                            #    branch (or whatever branch you’re looking for, after the